tuos/AutoCMS/README.md

 cluster.

-AutoCMS is not officially an acronym for anything, but you may think of it as Automatic Cluster Monitoring System if you like.
+AutoCMS is not officially an acronym for anything, but you may think of it as Automatic Cluster Monitoring System.

 ## Purpose and History